-In accordance with clause 4.4.9 of AS/NZS 1530.3, where both front and rear faces of BLM have different specifications (e.g., different thicknesses, different coatings), separate tests shall be conducted with both front and rear faces of the specimen exposed to the heat source/pilot flame.
+In accordance with Clause 4.4.9 of AS/NZS 1530.3, where both front and rear faces of BLM have different specifications (e.g., different thicknesses, different coatings), separate tests shall be conducted with both front and rear faces of the specimen exposed to the heat source/pilot flame.
 In this case, twice the number of specimens shall be required.
+Additionally, the number of test samples increases in instances where there are differences between the materials forming the front and rear faces of the composite panel.